-There are no Air Quality Management Areas (AQMA) within 10km of the scheme.
+There are no Air Quality Management Areas (AQMAs) within 10km of the scheme extents.

-There are no registered sites on the Scottish Pollutant Release Inventory (SPRI) located within 10km of the scheme.
+There are no registered sites on the Scottish Pollutant Release Inventory (SPRI) located within 10km of the schemes.

-There are no Air Quality Monitoring Station (AQMS) located within 10km of the scheme.
+There are no Air Quality Monitoring Stations (AQMS) within 10km of the scheme extents.

-Baseline air quality is likely to be primarily influenced by traffic travelling along the A9; with secondary sources derived from the nearby railway and from land management activities.
+Due to the rural location of the works, baseline air quality is likely to be primarily influenced by traffic travelling along the A9; with secondary sources likely derived by the nearby land management activities and the nearby railway line.